Municipal Court of Record

 - Pursuant to Chapter 39 of the Criminal Code of Procedure, by paying the fine you are waiving your right to receive discovery information pertaining to your case.
 If you are requesting discovery information in regards to your case you must follow the rules of the Texas Criminal Code of Procedure.

 - To pay in full, please complete the reply form.
 You may also pay in full online using a credit card or checking account.
-Paying online automatically constitutes a no contest plea and will be a conviction on your driving record.
+Paying online will be a conviction on your driving record.

 - To request to take a driving safety course or deferred disposition, please submit the Request form.
+For citations received after 9/1/2019 please submit this Request Form.
 These options are available to you if you qualify so that the moving violation does not go on your driving record.

 - To request a 30-day extension, please complete the reply form.
 Requests for payment plans or requests for alternative means of payment (community service/jail time credit) are required to appear before the judge on Wednesdays between 9 and 10 a.m.